mlopscommunity/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/README.md

  Storage Service acessible from Internet;

  1. The development workflow ends by deploying the trained model in Google Cloud Run Service.
- GH Actions creates a new image which contains the trained model (```mlflow create deployment```) which is pushed to Google Container Registry.
+ GH Actions creates a new image which contains the trained model (```mlflow create deployment```) which is tagged with the MLflow model name and version and then is pushed to Google Container Registry.
+This image is deployed to a development Cloud Run deployment, where various acceptance tests can be performed to ensure the image is ready for production.

 The decision to promote a model to Production happens after some experiments.
 Model version _X_ is selected.
 This _external event_ triggers the Production Workflow:

 5. Operations and Product Management Team decides to deploy a model to Production environment.
-A release command is issued, triggering GitHub Actions.
-The runner pulls and configures the corresponding Docker image according to Production environment;
+A release command is issued, specifying a model name and version to deploy, triggering GitHub Actions.
+The runner pulls and configures the corresponding Docker image and deploys this to the Production Cloud Run environment

 5. The Monitor node tracks how model is performing and periodically starts a local training pipeline with Production data in order to avoid _Model Erosion_;